Hello-World-Community/applications/README.md

 # Hello World!
 Applications Website

 A simple next.js application that shows open forms and applications for Hello World!.
+Hosted on Vercel.